20 Small Business Facts That Will Keep You Up at Night

 - Small businesses generate 13 times more patents per employee than large patenting companies.
 Innovators are far less likely to want to patent an idea that is going to belong to their big-name employer than to hold that patent themselves.

 If starting your own business feels like a gamble, you are probably right.
 There are no guarantees in life.
 But as Albert Einstein once said, “A person who never made a mistake never tried anything new.”
-Entrepreneurs today have access to a host of resources (for example, online tools to create a quick invoice) that earlier businesses could only dream of.
+Entrepreneurs today have access to a host of resources (for example, online tools to create a quick invoice or customizable invoice templates) that earlier businesses could only dream of.
 So grab hold of those resources and dream more than others think is practical!